Cwighty/nutrinova/README.md

 2. Log in with the following credentials:
    - Username: `admin`
    - Password: `password`
-3. Click on `Add realm` and create a new realm
+3. Click on the drop down in the top left and click `Create Realm` and create a new realm
-4. Click on import and select the `realm-export.json` file in the keycloak folder at the root of the project
+4. When prompted to create realm click on import/browse and select the `realm-export.json` file in the keycloak folder at the root of the project
 5. You should now have a new realm called `nutrinova` and under clients a new client called `nutrinova-ui`

 ## Logging in